 These URLs are not linked from anywhere, but if someone manages to get their hands on the URL, the information is theirs.
 If they happen to be a bad actor, a public “breach” has now been handed to a criminal on a silver platter.

-At Delve, we developed open sourced Tachyon to find these forgotten files or open configurations.
+At Delve, we developed open sourced Tachyon to find these forgotten or inadvertently exposed files, or open configurations.
 It does so by performing thousands of requests on a remote host.
 Until recently, Tachyon was akin to be the fabled tortoise: slow but steady.
 A recent engine replacement for HammerTime, however, turbo-charged Tachyon, turning our erstwhile tortoise into the hare.
 Great, right?
 Not so fast (pun intended).
 Tachyon was much faster, but it didn’t play nice with others: it used up all available resources.

 With the release of Tachyon 3.3.0, no longer are prayers necessary to prevent the assassination of a poorly configured remote server.
 Now, by default, Tachyon benchmarks the remote host, identifies the concurrency level to saturate it, then makes sure it never goes that fast again, assuring that disruptions are minimal - largely non-existent - throughout the scan.

 How does it work?

 The slow start algorithm performs cohort analysis.
 Although we can't rely on individual requests, a group of requests provides significant insight into the behavior of the remote host.
 An increasing time-waiting-per-request value means that the request is likely waiting in a queue on the remote host, or the CPU load has increased to a level where it under-performs.
 Either way, this is not a desired behavior.

 We begin with a low concurrency (multiple requests being made simultaneously) and verify what our average time-waiting-per-request should be.
 Note that this benchmark is not the result of artificial requests; it’s made as discoveries are made.
 No time is wasted.